Common problems with orthopedic

-Musculoskeletal disorders can affect most parts of the body.
+Musculoskeletal disorders or orthopedic injuries can affect most parts of the body.
 Don’t think your young age and metabolism can save you.
 Places usually affected are the neck, shoulders, wrists, hips, legs, knees, feet and back.
 Here are some of the obvious signs and symptoms of developing MSDs that you should be aware of:

 This pain is a recurrent sensation that most people suffering from an MSD say affects their whole body.
 If you feel any bodily pain, instead of waiting till the pain gets worse, call Pillars of Wellness at 905-637-4000 and have yourself checked so that you can get to the root of the problem as soon as possible.

 - Stiff joints: